liphlab/liph-website/content/join/phd.md

 caption = ""
 +++

-PhD calls are now closed.
-The call for the PhD programme in Physics will open in spring 2021.
+PhD calls are now open!
+You can find all the details [in the call for the PhD program in Physics at the Univeristy of Padova](https://www.dfa.unipd.it/didattica/dottorati-di-ricerca/phd-physics/){:target="_blank"}.
+The deadline is the 13th of May at 1pm (CEST).

 If you have any question, do no hesitate to contact us!